Patricia Saldaña Natke

 Patricia Saldaña Natke (born 1964 in Chicago, Illinois) is an American architect, the founding partner and president of UrbanWorks, Ltd., a Chicago-based architecture, interiors, and urban planning firm.

 Biography

-Saldaña Natke is a founding partner of UrbanWorks, an award-winning architecture, planning, and interior design firm in Chicago.
-As president, she oversees design excellence and the firm’s vision.
-Her commitment to public service imbues the firm with a strong civic ethic.
+Saldaña Natke is a founding partner of UrbanWorks, an architecture, planning, and interior design firm in Chicago.
 She has completed over 5,000 units of housing, six mixed-income developments, office and university projects, and over 65 public school renovations, additions, and new construction.